circleference/QuizUpRemake/README.md

 - Added username changer (works only in packaged version)
 - Moved one minor update to patch in version number
 - Fixed bug where all incorrect answers turn red when answered

+v1.3.5-alpha

+- Added new ending screen
+- Changed WON to WIN, LOST to LOSE, and "TIE!" to "A TIE!"
+- Other bug patches which i am bored to put in